Still no COVID-19 relief bill as U.S. Congress faces shutdown deadline

 After months of partisan finger-pointing and inaction, Republicans and Democrats have been negotiating intensely this week on what is expected to be the biggest package since spring to provide relief to a country struggling with a pandemic that is killing over 3,000 people a day.

+With some support from Republican President Donald Trump, who leaves office on Jan.
+20, and Democratic President-elect Joe Biden, they have reported progress.

-They have reported progress, but enough differences remained by late on Thursday that talks looked likely to stretch into the weekend.
+But enough differences remained - including a new dispute over a Republican-backed plan to rein in Federal Reserve lending programs - that talks looked likely to stretch into the weekend.
 That would force Congress to pass a stopgap spending bill - known as a continuing resolution, or CR - to keep the government operating for a few days after current funding expires at midnight.

-Congressional leaders plan to pass the COVID-19 aid as part of sweeping legislation to fund the government through September 2021.
+Congressional leaders plan to attach the COVID-19 aid to a $1.4 trillion funding bill to keep the government open through September 2021.

 Republican Senate Majority Leader Mitch McConnell said talks were continuing and remained productive.